flexivrobotics/flexiv_rdk/README.md

 ![CMake Badge](https://github.com/flexivrobotics/flexiv_rdk/actions/workflows/cmake.yml/badge.svg)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Flexiv Robot Development Kit (RDK) is a C++ library for creating powerful real-time applications with Flexiv robots.
+Flexiv RDK (Robot Development Kit) is a powerful toolkit as an add-on to the Flexiv software platform.
+It enables the users to create complex applications with APIs that provide low-level real-time access to the robot.

+**C++** interface (real-time and non-real-time APIs) and **Python** interface (non-real-time APIs only) are supported.

 ## License